Become a SMART Mentee

 At the end of your year as a mentee, you can apply for the SMART Gift for a Lifetime Book Award, a small book scholarship for your second year.
 Only two awards are available, and your investment in SMART (attendance, recommendation from your mentor, etc.) is taken into account.

-The SMART Staff consists of one full-time staff member (Coordinator for Diversity and Retention Initiatives); The Graduate SMART Coordinator; undergraduate student Team Leaders who assist with administration, program planning, and mentoring; and undergraduate student Mentors who provide support, resources, and guidance for SMART Mentees.
-Team Leaders must have previously served as Mentors.
+The SMART Staff consists of one full-time staff member (Coordinator for Diversity Initiatives); The Graduate SMART Coordinator; and undergraduate student Mentors who provide support, resources, and guidance for SMART Mentees.
 Most SMART Mentors were Mentees in the program.